kaibugata/RISCV_PIPELINE_CPU_KB-/README.md

 # RISC-V 5 Stage Pipelined Processor Prototype

 This project demonstrates a 5 stage processor I made during the summer after taking my first Computer Architecture class.
-The template for this project was prvided by my professor Ethan Sifferman and therefore some things like the Makefile may not make sense in this context.
+The template for this project was provided by my professor Ethan Sifferman and therefore some things like the Makefile may not make sense in this context.

 ## Description